kezieiroha/terraform-projects/README.md

 - Portfolio demonstration
 - Personal reference

-**This code is not licensed for:**
-- Commercial use without express permission
-- Direct implementation in production environments
-- Distribution or incorporation into other repositories without attribution

 ## Professional Notice

 If you'd like to collaborate or discuss employment opportunities, please contact me via [LinkedIn](https://www.linkedin.com/in/kezie-i/)